 If you say so, Machina, Mami thought.
 Sometimes she thought Machina rather liked the Field Marshal, which had some possibly disturbing implications.

-It was another three hours before they reached the orbital drop‐off point, defined as the level where the Coriolis Effect gave them enough horizontal velocity to stay in orbit.
+It was another three hours before they reached the orbital drop‐off point, defined as the level where the angular momentum of the elevator gave them enough horizontal velocity to stay in orbit.
 They left behind those who were continuing upward for another three hours where, with enough velocity to escape the planet, they would detach in short‐hop Navigators to an awaiting starship somewhere farther out, or to distant space colonies.

 Mami and her two bodyguards departed here, however, filing with a small crowd of personnel down a staircase that had opened in the floor, the walls and floor briefly opaque again.
 As they boarded their own Navigator, Mami's rank finally began to tell significantly, as the others carefully left the coveted spots near the forward viewports for her use, locating and relocating themselves to the back of the ship.